 The fishery's performance will be reviewed against this harvest strategy annually.
-This will include an annual marine aquarium fish and coral fisheries working group meeting to provide operational advice on the fishery's performance and any matters that may need addressing.
+This review will include convening the marine aquarium fish and coral fisheries working group in September/October to provide operational advice on the fishery's performance and any matters that may need addressing.